 - Broken bones

 Injuries are a physically painful and financially difficult burden to bear alone.
-If you were recently injured from riding a horse and feel as though the equestrian activity provider did not provide a safe and secure setting, call The Ansara Law Firm today to discuss your legal options.
+If you were recently injured from riding a horse and feel as though the equestrian activity provider did not provide a safe and secure setting, call The Ansara Law Firm today to discuss your legal options with a Fort Lauderdale horse riding injury attorney.
 You could be entitled to compensation for the following damages:

 - Lost Wages: If injuries sustained from a car accident has prevented you from doing your job for any period of time, you deserve to be compensated by the driver whose negligence caused your injuries.

 - Loss of Consortium: If a family member or loved one lost their life in a car accident caused by the negligence of another, then that driver is responsible for compensating you for your loss.

 - Pain and Suffering: If your injuries sustained from a car accident that was caused by a negligent or reckless driver cause you to be in pain, then compensation may be awarded based on your pain and suffering.

 - Medical Expenses: If your injuries sustained from a car accident cost you a substantial amount in medical expenses, then you are entitled to compensation.

 - Loss of Propensity to Earn Income: If injuries sustained from a car accident are serious enough to prevent you from working and earning income, then the negligent party will be responsible to compensate you for any income that you would have otherwise been able to earn.

 - Emotional Trauma: If a car accident causes you emotional trauma then you could be entitled to compensation.